patrykcieslak/stonefish/README.md

 Install official manufacturer drivers for your graphics card before using _Stonefish_!

 The software is developed and tested on *Linux Ubuntu*.
 It should work on any Unix based platform.
 A version for Windows is not available at this time.
+MacOS is not supported due to its lack of support for OpenGL 4.3.

 ### Installation
 1. Dependencies